trunghieud/subclass-project/README.md

-# Automation Project
+# Sub-class Project

-*Structure for creating a basic automation test using Selenium.*
+*Structure for creating a basic sub-class test.*

 **Java 8**